hamedrb/hamedrb.github.io/content/project/mouse-brain-atlas/index.md

       <div class="title">Perspective</div>
     </div>
     <div class="description">
       This work highlights how image processing and registration methods can transform heterogeneous imaging datasets into powerful population-level resources.
 The pipeline can be extended to other brain systems or species, advancing the reproducibility and accessibility of neuroscience research.
+The complete pipeline is available on the <a href="https://github.com/iBen-foundation/iBen-atlas" target="_blank" style="color: blue;"><strong>IBen GitHub repository</strong></a>.
     </div>
   </div>
 </div>